Overview of Azure Sphere applications

 Cloud update, which can be performed only by the Azure Sphere Security Service.
 Use the azsphere CLI to create and manage cloud deployments.

 Applications that work together can be considered partner applications and then can be sideloaded separately.
 When you sideload an application that has a partner, the partner application remains on the Azure Sphere device if it has already been deployed.
-Each application declares a list of its partners in its project properties:
+Each application declares a list of its partners in its project configuration.

 "partnerComponents": [ "25025d2c-66da-4448-bae1-ac26fcdd3627" ]